 Find Meaning on the Side

 Another way to feel better about your work as you’re working to get your financial situation in a place you need it to be is to find meaning on the side.
-So if your current work doesn’t feel like your best fit work, find a way to expand energy towards good on the side and use that to generate income that can help expedite getting your financial obligations to a place where you can move to a job or create work that is going to be aligned with the good you want to do.
+So if your current work doesn’t feel like your best fit work, find a way to expand energy towards good on the side and use that to generate income that can help expedite getting your finances to a place where you can focus on your best fit work full time.

-If you feel like you simply don’t want to work, then it’s likely that you haven’t found your own best fit work.
+If you feel like you simply don’t want to work, then it’s likely that you haven’t found the right work context for you.
 I believe that it’s wired in all of us to work, and it’s a matter of finding our best fit work (means of producing good) to enable us to contribute to our fullest potential and experience wellbeing.